- 1Spain: An attractive country for investment

 The “identical or analogous tax” requirement will be deemed fulfilled when the investee is resident in a country with which Spanish has concluded an international double taxation treaty that is applicable to the investee and contains an information exchange clause.

-For fiscal years as of 2017, it is added that in no case will this requirement be deemed met where the investee is resident in a country or territory classed as a tax haven, unless that country or territory is a Member State of the EU and the taxpayer proves that its formation and operations are based on valid economic reasons and that it performs economic activities.
+In no case will this requirement be deemed met where the investee is resident in a country or territory classed as a tax haven, unless that country or territory is a Member State of the EU and the taxpayer proves that its formation and operations are based on valid economic reasons and that it performs economic activities.

 In the event that the non-resident investee obtains dividends, shares of profits or income from the transfer of shares or equity interests in entities, the exemption for such amounts may be applied provided the "identical or analogous" tax requirements is fulfilled at least by the indirectly-owned entity.